Azure/Azure-Sentinel/Parsers/ASim/README.md

 # Deploy ASIM

 This template deploys all [ASIM](https://aka.ms/AzSentinelNormalization) parsers.
-The Advanced SIEM Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see [Normalization and the Advanced SIEM Information Model (ASIM)](https://aka.ms/AzSentinelNormalization)